Samuel-Dainton/NetSuite-PrintButton/README.md

 ## Overview

 ### Script 1: UserEventScript
 This script is a `UserEventScript` that adds a custom button to a specific record's form when the record is viewed.
 The button, when clicked, triggers the `Suitelet` script to generate a PDF document.
+The information for this PDF is pulled from the record being worked on, and the template is in the Advanced HTML/PDF section.

 ### Script 2: Suitelet
 The `Suitelet` script is responsible for generating the PDF document for the selected transaction record using a custom HTML template.
 Once generated, the PDF is displayed in a new browser window.